Employing Namespaces in TypeScript to encapsulate your data

 console.log(MyLibA.getVersion()); // 1.0.0

-When we compile the a.ts program, we get the above output.
+When we compile the a.ts program, we get this output.
 Every namespace in a TypeScript program produces an empty variable declaration (with the same name as the namespace) and an IIFE in the compile JavaScript.

 MyLibA.getVersion = getVersion;